University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 the output will be given in multiple sections.
 The first is what we have seen previously, but following that will be the contents of each sub-directory.
-It should become immediately clear that the output from setting this option can get very large & long depending on which directory you start from.
+It should become immediately clear that the output from setting this option can get very large and long depending on which directory you start from.
-It's probably not a good idea to enter `ls -l -R /` as this will print out the entire contents of your file system.
+It's probably not a good idea to enter `ls -l -R /` as this will display out the entire contents of your file system.

 In the case of the `ls` command we can also *glob* all the above options together in the command